DS-Homebrew/twilight-manual/pages/_english/nds-bootstrap.md

 		To see if a game is compatible with nds-bootstrap, check the compatibility list:<br><a href="https://cutt.ly/nds-compatibility">cutt.ly/nds-compatibility</a>
 	</p>
 	<p>
-		For the best compatibility with B4DS, we recommend getting a DS Memory Expansion Pak.
+		For the best compatibility on flashcards, we recommend getting a DS Memory Expansion Pak.
 	</p>
 </div>